 Here’s the video of Grande talking about the book at the Hastings CNDR event, Working on Community-Wide Reconciliation, on October 14.

-Considering the increased focus on racial injustice in the wake of the killings of George Floyd and many other Black people, faculty might invite your students to read this post and attend Grande’s talk.
+Considering the increased focus on racial injustice in the wake of the killings of George Floyd and many other Black people, faculty might invite your students to read this post and watch the video.

 Overview of the Book